Types of Patents

 • "Manufacturers" are defined as goods that are manufactured or made.

 Utility patents have a maximum patent term of 20 years from the filing date of the utility patent application.
-Additionally, maintenance fees are required for utility patents to keep them in force and maintain legal protection.
+Additionally, maintenance fees are required to keep utility patents in force and maintain legal protection.

 Design Patents

 A design is defined as the "surface ornamentation" of an object, which can include the shape or configuration of an object.
-To get this type of patent protection, the design must be inseparable from the object.
+The design must be inseparable from the object to get this type of patent protection.
 While the object and its design must be inseparable, a design patent will only protect the object's appearance.
 An example of a design patent is the original glass bottle shape of Coca-Cola.

-Design patents protect the ornamental design of a product rather than its functional features.
-To protect the functional or structural features of an object, a person must also file for a utility patent.
+Design patents protect a product's ornamental design rather than its functional features.
+To protect an object's functional or structural features of an object, a person must also file for a utility patent.
 The patent term for design patents in the United States is 15 years from the date of the grant.

 Plant Patents